Sneak a little grammar into your kid’s Halloween fun this year with a fill-in-the-blank story! Free printable with the Answer Key!

 Just kidding.
 I’m sure your kids will all remember the basic parts of speech.

-- noun: person, place, thing or idea (ex: box, cat, spider, love)
+- Noun: person, place, thing or idea (ex: box, cat, spider, love)

-- plural noun: more than one noun (ex: books, animals, bags, treats)
+- Plural noun: more than one noun (ex: books, animals, bags, treats)

-- verb: expresses an action or state of being (ex: run, jump, fly)
+- Verb: expresses an action or state of being (ex: run, jump, fly)

-- past tense verb: action that occurred in the past (ex: ran, jumped, flew)
+- Past tense verb: action that occurred in the past (ex: ran, jumped, flew)

-- adjective: a describing word (ex: spooky, tricky, green, six)
+- Adjective: a describing word (ex: spooky, tricky, green, six)

-- exclamation: a sudden remark expressing a thought (ex: Hey, watch out!
+- Exclamation: a sudden remark expressing a thought (ex: Hey, watch out!
 Happy birthday!
 Gimme a hug!)

 Not sure how to write this Halloween Story?
 Don’t worry.
 I got you.

-- First,ย fill out the information in the box.
+- First, fill out the information in the box.
 You choose a word for each part of speech specified.
 Remember, what makes Mad Libs — or these kind of story fill-ins — so funny is that the words are totally and completely random!
-And choosingย the words without looking at the story first makes it really, really hilarious!
+And choosing the words without looking at the story first makes it really, really hilarious!

 - Then, read the story out loud with your words in the blanks!
 Be ready for some serious laughs!

 The cool thing about this kind of activity is that every, single time you do it, it can be a totally different story.
+(A great reason to laminate, right?)

 So what are you waiting for?